wp-plugins/page-expiration-robot/readme.txt

 1. Upload the `page-expiration-robot` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Create New Post or Page and you’ll see the options below HTML Editor
+4. Go to Page Expiration Robot --> Add New Campaign

 == Frequently Asked Questions ==